android/games-samples/agdk/game_mode/README.md

 ### Requirements

 Minimum API level of 33 (Android 13) and supported devices (such as Pixel 6~) are required for the Game Mode API.
+This sample is set to a minApi of 24 as it demonstrates how to check for availability of the Game Mode API.
+It will run on earlier versions of Android, but none of the game mode functionality will be available.

 ### 3rd Party Libraries